wpilibsuite/frc-docs/source/docs/software/wpilib-tools/grip/introduction-to-grip.rst

 (https://github.com/WPIRoboticsProjects/GRIP) or you can clone the source repository and built it yourself.
 Directions on building GRIP are on the project page.
 There is also additional documentation on the project wiki.

-So, please play with GRiP and give us feedback here on the forum.
+So, please play with GRIP and give us feedback here on the forum.
 If you find bugs, you can either post them here or as a Github project issue on the project page.